 According to the Brazilian Constitution, the Brazilian government is responsible for public services related to airspace, as well as airport infrastructure, and may provide these services directly or through third parties under concessions or authorizations.
-According to the Brazilian Aeronautical Code and regulations issued by CONAC, the application for a concession to operate regular air transportation services is subject to a license granted by ANAC to operate an airline and to explore regular air transportation services.
+According to the Brazilian Aeronautical Code and regulations issued by CONAC, the license to operate air transportation services is granted by ANAC.
 The applicant is required by ANAC to have met certain economic, financial, technical, operational and administrative requirements in order to be granted such license.
-Additionally, a concession applicant must (i) be an entity incorporated under Brazilian law, with head offices and management in Brazil, (ii) have at minimum one aircraft registered with the Brazilian Aeronautical Registry (Registro Aeronáutico Brasileiro), or RAB, compatible with the service it intends to operate and (iii) have a valid airline operating certificate (Certificado de Operador Aéreo).
-ANAC has the authority to revoke a concession for failure by the airline to comply with the terms of the Brazilian Aeronautical Code, the complementary laws and regulations and the terms of the concession agreement.
+Additionally, a license applicant must (i) be an entity incorporated under Brazilian law, with head offices and management in Brazil, (ii) have at minimum one aircraft registered with the Brazilian Aeronautical Registry (Registro Aeronáutico Brasileiro), or RAB, compatible with the service it intends to operate and (iii) have a valid airline operating certificate (Certificado de Operador Aéreo).
+ANAC has the authority to revoke a license for failure by the airline to comply with the terms of the Brazilian Aeronautical Code, the complementary laws and regulations and the terms of the concession agreement.

-Our concession was granted in January 2001 by the High Command of Aeronautics of the Ministry of Defense and was renewed in 2009 for an additional ten years with an expiration date of December 2019.
+Our concession (the former type of authorization granted by the Brazilian government) was granted in January 2001 by the High Command of Aeronautics of the Ministry of Defense and was renewed in 2009 for an additional ten years with an expiration date of December 2019.
 In November 2019, through an act published in the Diário Oficial da União, our concession to operate was renewed, and will remain valid as long as we comply with the legal and technical conditions required by the Brazilian Constitution, laws, decrees and normative acts of ANAC.
 Our concession can also be terminated if, among other things, we fail to meet specified service levels, cease operations or declare bankruptcy.